 Grand Central Park is a master-planned community in Montgomery County that will offer walkable neighborhoods, retail, dining and office space.
 Just 5 miles north of The Woodlands along Interstate 45 and Loop 336 in Conroe, Grand Central Park offers an enviable location near the growing Montgomery County energy corridor and world-class entertainment.
 Adding to the community’s appeal, the homes, townhomes, lofts, retail, amenities and office space of the 2,046-acre Grand Central Park will be surrounded by a pristine wooded environment.
 Residents will enjoy the best of both worlds — a distinctive urban lifestyle and the serenity of a naturally wooded landscape.
-Watch our concept video and discover our vision for Grand Central Park.
+Discover our vision for Grand Central Park.

 Johnson Development has successfully formed strategic partnerships with large public corporations, nationally recognized mortgage lending firms, international financial institutions and individual foreign and domestic investors.